In This Article

 When you decide to approach your child about their drug use, remember to express your feelings without judgment.
 Avoid a confrontation; instead, approach them with empathy and compassion.
 The disease of addiction should be addressed as such, rather than something that is worthy of blame or guilt.

 Encourage your loved one to address their addiction and attend treatment.
 If they are unwilling to participate in therapy or treatment alone, offer support by attending sessions or treatment with them.
-It’s better for the parent-child relationship to encourage the child to make their own decisions, rather than threaten them.
+The parent-child relationship should encourage the child to make their own decisions rather than threaten them.

 Make your stance on their drug abuse loud and clear.
 Don’t excuse, justify, ignore, deny, and smooth over the addiction, which allows your addicted son or daughter to avoid facing the full consequences of their addiction.
 Set boundaries with them and let them know that you do not support their drug abuse through your words and actions.

 Some actions you can do to discourage drug use include:

 - Withholding money (to avoid financing drug purchases)